-- Eating optimal, high-nutrient diets – with particular attention to high quality fats and proteins.
+- Eating diets that are rich in the nutrients needed to support health.
 Whether we’re eating vegan, carnivorous, omnivorous or pescatarian diets, we need a large number of nutrients to support health.

 - Doing intermittent and prolonged fasting.
 We need food, but we also appear to need breaks from eating once in a while.

 - Taking anti-aging supplements.
 When we’re young, we have high levels of NAD+, glutathione, nitric oxide, alpha ketoglutarate, human growth hormone, sex hormones, and other important biological compounds in our bodies.
 As we age, they go into free-fall.
 I take supplements including NAD Boosters, Testosterone Boosters, hGH boosters, Glutathione Boosters; AMPK boosters and others, with the aim of restoring them to youthful levels.